 - Tablets and capsules: The most common source of poisoning.

-- Liquid syrups: Often sweetened, making them attractive to dogs.
+- Liquid syrups: Sometimes sweetened, which may make them more attractive to dogs.

-- Gels and creams: If a dog licks the application site, they can ingest toxic amounts.
+- Gels and creams: If a dog licks the application site, they may ingest toxic amounts.

 Key Takeaway: Nurofen contains ibuprofen and is just as toxic as generic versions; never give any human NSAID to your dog.